Laughcheeta1/OwnCodeInterpreter/README.md

     ```
     *milf stands for Man I Love Functions*

-    It strictly has to be defined this way
+    It strictly has to be defined this way (We are personally aprehensive to any other way of declaring variables >:| )

 - print:
     ```